MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Return Value

 A random-access iterator that addresses the location succeeding the last element in a deque.
-If the deque is empty, then deque::end == deque::begin.
+If the deque is empty, then `deque::end == deque::begin`.

 ### Remarks